sardjv/www.sardjv.co.uk/jekyll/blog/barbara/_posts/2018-01-30-appraisal-month-faq.markdown

 <img src='/images/blog/barbara/appraisal_month_faq/new_starters_page.png' class="img-responsive img-thumbnail"/>

-NB Dummy data was used in all of the above images.
+N.B.
+Dummy data was used in all of the above images.

 If you have any questions or feedback on the above, please get in touch via 0208 771 4153, info@sardjv.co.uk or the live chat button below.